 TEGAL WANGI Beach.

 There’s a warning sign near the parking that advises not to swim here due to the strong waves and tide.

-I was there during high tide and I would say that sign is pretty accurate.
+I was there during high tide and I would say that sign is VERY correct.

 During the low tide there are natural rock formation “jacuzzis” that you might be able to sit in and enjoy.